oweise/k8s-hello/README.md

 - The [kubectl CLI][kubectlCLI],
   the default Kubernetes client in version 1.11 or higher.
-This is not really needed for setup but for everything you want to do with this cluster, so we will ensure that it is configured to access the it.
+This is not really needed for setup but for everything you want to do with this cluster, so we will ensure that it is configured to access it.
 - The [AWS IAM Authenticator][awsIAMAuthenticator].
   This is a tool that will allow kubectl to login to EKS with Amazon credentials.
 You just need to download it and put it somewhere on your PATH.
   You do not need to execute the setup procedure described on the projects README.

 **WARNING:**
 This deployment will actually cause some costs on your AWS account.
 These should be kept small (*some* dollars) if you destroy the deployment once you